Hi-Res 3D · AR-Ready

 Choosing the Right Object

-Object selection is the most important step.
-The Byrst photogrammetry engine works by detecting distinct reference points across an object's surface.
-The more visual detail your object has, the better the result.
+This is the most important step.
+Byrst works by finding unique reference points on your object's surface.
+Objects with more visual detail give the engine more to work with, so the results come out better.

 Depth in All Dimensions

-Allows the camera to capture distinct geometry from every angle
+Lets the camera pick up clear shapes from every angle

 Varied Surfaces

-Gives the algorithm more reference points to match between photos
+Gives the software more points to match between photos

 Textured & Non-Reflective